rebeccavogt/telos/contracts/token.registry/README.md

 This walkthrough follows the design pattern outlined in `token.registry.hpp` and implemented in `sample.registry.cpp`.
 In addition, this pattern was made to be extensible.
 Plugins that offer extended functionality are available in their respective folders, along with walkthroughs for developers and users.

-### Tables and Structs

-The TIP-5 standard uses three tables to store information about token balances, token allotments, and global token settings.

-* `balances_table` The balances table is used to store the native token balances of each user on the contract.

-    The balances_table typedef is defined in the interface, allowing developers to instantiate the table with any code or scope as needed.
-The balances table stores `balance` structs, indexed by the `owner` member.

-    * `owner` is the account that owns the token balance.
-    * `tokens` is the native asset, where `tokens.amount` is the quantity held.

-* `allotments_table` The allotments_table is a table separate from balances that allows users to make allotments to a desired recipient.
-The recipient can then collect their allotment at any time, provided the user who made the allotment has not reclaimed it.

-    The allotments_table typedef is defined in the interface, allowing developers to instantiate the table with any code or scope as needed.
-The allotments table stores `allotment` structs, indexed by the `recipient` member.

-    * `recipient` is the account that is intended to receive the allotment.
-    * `sender` is the account that made the allotment.
-    * `tokens` is the asset allotted, where `tokens.amount` is the quantity allotted.

-* `_config` The _config instance of the `config_singleton` typedef is a global singleton that is instantiated and set automatically by the constructor and destructor, respectively.

-    The _config singleton holds all information about the native token managed by the contract.
-This information can be set by creating a `config` struct with the desired configuration and then setting that struct into the singleton at contract destruction.
-This design pattern allows the `config` struct to be modified at will during execution, and then the final state will be saved automatically when the destructor is called.
-See the constructor and destructor implementation for an example.

-    * `publisher` is the account that owns the token contract and has the authority to mint new tokens.
-    * `token_name` is the human-readable name of the native token.
-    * `max_supply` is the maximum number of tokens that can be in circulation at any given time.
-    * `supply` is the amount of tokens currently in circulation.

 ### Actions

-The following is a walkthrough of the TIP-5 Token Registry Standard actions:

 * `mint()` Mint is called to create tokens, thereby introducing new tokens into circulation.